singer-io/tap-bigcommerce/README.md

 ### Field selection

-You can tell the tap to extract specific fields by editing `catalog.json` to make selections.
-By default all fields are selected.
+You can tell the tap to extract specific fields by editing `catalog.json` to make selections (or use the [Singer Discover](https://github.com/chrisgoddard/singer-discover) utility.
 You can change metadata for specific fields or tables and change the "selected" field value to false.

 ```
 "metadata": [